klutchell/balena-backup/README.md

 A non-interactive backup utility for balenaCloud managed devices.

+Files are synced and cached locally with rsync via balenaCloud SSH proxy.

+Encrypted snapshots are then managed with [restic](https://restic.net/).

 ## Getting Started

 You can one-click-deploy this project to balena using the button below: